wlmoi/SistemDigital2024/README.md

 # SistemDigital2024
-Mata Kuliah EL2002 (Sistem Digital) dan EL2102 (Praktikum Sistem Digital) {
+Mata Kuliah EL2002 (Sistem Digital) dan EL2102 (Praktikum Sistem Digital)

-    "author": "Abraham Lincoln",
-    "text": "Always bear in mind that your own resolution to succeed is more important than any one thing."
+> "Always bear in mind that your own resolution to succeed is more important than any one thing."
-  }
+>>> Abraham Lincoln

 William A STEIR'23
 I decided to create this because EE Voltans (STEI-R'22) said this is the hardest subject.